 Dr. Alkhouri is an established clinical and basic researcher and has published multiple research articles in peer-reviewed journals, textbook chapters, as well as having contributed abstracts and presentations at a number of professional association meetings.

 Dr. Alkhouri’s specialty interests include nonalcoholic fatty liver disease, viral hepatitis, autoimmune liver disease, metabolic liver disease, end stage liver disease, liver transplantation, and alpha-1 antitrypsin deficiency.

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Alkhouri's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+As of 12/4/2014, Dr. Alkhouri has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.